No Right Turn

 and in Sweden via Njuta Films.

 Movie Plot

-Nina is the voluptuously alluring girlfriend of Johnny, a charming but delusional crook.
-To escape from her life with Johnny she casually sleeps with an old friend, Teddy.
-One night after an argument with Johnny, she storms home where she is abducted by a pair of thugs but is rescued by a beautiful and timid girl, Monella.
-Together Nina and Monella begin an erotic and passionate relationship that leads to a plot to steal Johnny's drug stash hidden in a safety deposit box.
-But nothing goes as planned and the two beautiful women get caught up in a lethally twisted tale of revenge and betrayal that send all four characters to their dark destiny.
+Nina is the girlfriend of Johnny, a crook.
+To escape from her life with Johnny she sleeps with an old friend, Teddy.
+One night after an argument with Johnny, she storms home where she is abducted by a pair of thugs but is rescued by a girl, Monella.
+Together Nina and Monella begin a relationship that leads to a plot to steal Johnny's drug stash hidden in a safety deposit box.
+But nothing goes as planned and the two women get caught up in a tale of revenge and betrayal that sends all four characters to their destiny.

 Background and themes

 After No Right Turn officially premiered at the CPH:PIX film festival 2009.

 The Danish newspaper Berlingske Tidende described it as a breath of fresh air in the Danish film industry.

 International reviews were also positive, with UK's critic MJ Simpson stating it is A clever, tightly honed script combines with assured direction and a central quartet of excellent performances make No Right Turn a real joy to watch.

 The film was produced with a small cast and crew.
 No Right Turn is a character-based dreamy movie blending film noir, pulp, crime and fantasy.